Human Development Index: Old method (HDI before 2010)

-2021 Human Development Index (2022 report)
+2023 Human Development Index (2025 report)

-The Human Development Report 2022 by the United Nations Development Programme was released on 8 September 2022 and calculates HDI values based on data collected in 2021.
+The Human Development Report 2025 by the United Nations Development Programme was released on 6 May 2025; the report calculates HDI values based on data collected in 2023.

-The following countries ranked from 1 to 66 in the year 2021 are considered to be of "very high human development":
+Ranked from 1 to 74 in the year 2023, the following countries are considered to have "very high human development":

 Past top countries

 The list below displays the top-ranked country from each year of the Human Development Index.
-Norway has been ranked the highest sixteen times, Canada eight times, Japan and Iceland twice and Switzerland once.
+Norway has been ranked the highest sixteen times, Canada eight times, Iceland three times, and Switzerland and Japan 2 times each.

 In each original HDI

 The year represents the time period from which the statistics for the index were derived.
 In parentheses is the year when the report was published.

 Geographical coverage

 The HDI has extended its geographical coverage: David Hastings, of the United Nations Economic and Social Commission for Asia and the Pacific, published a report geographically extending the HDI to 230+ economies, whereas the UNDP HDI for 2009 enumerates 182 economies and coverage for the 2010 HDI dropped to 169 countries.